ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

 it is the case that, due to the aforementioned partial evaluation, the `const` arguments of function calls have known values when the flattening transformations are carried out.

-## Design

-After exemplifying how inlining of recursive functions may terminate or not, we discuss our approach to avoid non-termination.
-Then we discuss future optimizations, and how the approach to avoid non-termination of recursion may be used for other features of the Leo language.

 ### Inlining Recursive Functions